georgiAlexandrov5/recipe-portal/README.md

 Tech Stack:

-React,
+- React.js,
-react-bootstrap,
+- react-bootstrap,
-"serverless" => firebase for auth and firestore for storage
+- "serverless" => firebase for auth and firestore for storage

 How to run: